-LP has entered into Change of Control Employment Agreements (the "Employment Agreements") with Richard W. Frost, Curtis M. Stevens, Harold N. Stanton, and Jeffrey N. Wagner.
+LP has entered into Change of Control Employment Agreements (the "Employment Agreements") with each of its four executive officers.
 The Employment Agreements provide for severance compensation in the event of termination of employment following a change of control of LP.
-The Employment Agreement with Mr. Wagner has a term of one year ending February 1, 2006.
-Each other Employment Agreement has a term of three years subject to automatic extension annually for one additional year unless LP provides notice of nonrenewal by a specified date.
-LP has given Messrs.
-Frost, Stevens, and Stanton notice of nonrenewal, and their Employment Agreements will therefore terminate on January 28, 2008 (with respect to Messrs.
+The Employment Agreement with Mr. Wagner was extended on November 10, 2005, for an additional year ending on February 1, 2007.
+The other Employment Agreements will terminate on January 28, 2008 (with respect to Messrs.
 Frost and Stevens) and September 1, 2007 (with respect to Mr. Stanton).
-If a change of control of LP occurs during the term of the Employment Agreements, the term will be extended automatically for three additional calendar years beyond the date on which the change of control occurs.
+If a change of control of LP occurs during the term of an Employment Agreement, the term will be extended automatically for three additional calendar years beyond the date on which the change of control occurs.

-The Employment Agreements further provide that if, within three years following the occurrence of a change of control, an executive's employment with LP is terminated by LP other than for cause or by the executive for good reason, the executive will be entitled to receive (i) his or her full base salary through the date of termination (which must be at least equal to the highest rate in effect during the 12 months prior to the date the change of control occurred) plus a pro rata amount of the executive's target bonus for the fiscal year in which the change of control occurred (the "Target Bonus"), (ii) an amount equal to three times the sum of (x) his or her annual base salary at such rate plus (y) his or her Target Bonus, and (iii) the difference, calculated on an actuarial present value basis, between the retirement benefits that would have accrued if the executive's employment continued for an additional three years and the actual vested benefit, if any, at the date of termination.
+The Employment Agreements further provide that if, within three years following the occurrence of a change of control, an executive's employment with LP is terminated by LP (other than for cause) or by the executive for good reason, he will be entitled to receive (i) his full base salary through the date of termination (which must be at least equal to the highest rate in effect during the 12 months prior to the date the change of control occurred) plus a pro rata amount of his target bonus for the fiscal year in which the change of control occurred (the "Target Bonus"), (ii) an amount equal to three times the sum of (x) his annual base salary at such rate plus (y) his Target Bonus, and (iii) the difference, calculated on an actuarial present value basis, between the retirement benefits that would have accrued if his employment continued for an additional three years and the actual vested benefit, if any, at the date of termination.
 Special payment provisions apply in the event of the executive's death or disability following a change of control.